predictive-edge/predictive-edge.github.io/docs/installation/data.md

 Not all of this data needs to be supplied - for example, you can provide only a `transaction` object, or only a `user` object.

-A detailed specification of the OmniTag specification can be found [here](/docs/datatracking).
+A detailed specification of the OmniTag can be found [here](/docs/datatracking).